 Gardening gets us breathing fresh air.
 Indoor air is often much more polluted than air outside.

-Gardening exposes our eyes to the sun.
-This gets us in tune with the cycles of the earth and weather, our circadian rhythms, even protects our eyesight.
+Gardening exposes our eyes to the light and rhythms of the sun.
+This gets us in tune with the cycles of the earth and weather, our our circadian rhythms, even protects our eyesight.

 Gardening can also help to rectify the issue of Food Deserts by creating self-sustaining communities.
 It can change a neighbourhood from one that eats very few vegetables to one that eats very many.